 Do you want to work from home?

 When I grew up my mum had limited work from home opportunities, most were party plan or MLM.
 Now, with the internet and changing lifestyles, there are so many things you can do to make money from home.
 This list focuses on options which are not party plan, and many of them can be done at the same time giving you multiple streams of income.
+Make sure you check regulations for wherever you live before doing anything.

 I always looked for ways to make money from home, even as a teenager, doing everything from online surveys to renting a room to a boarder, party plans such as Tupperware through to freelance writing and blogging.